algra4/ha-edilkamin/README.md

   - turn on/off the chrono mode
   - turn on/off the schedule
 - fan :
-  - modify the fan 1 speed
+  - modify the fans speed (1,2,3)
 - climate

+> [!WARNING]
-_Pay attention_ : If the API changes, I can't guarantee that the integration will continue to work.
+> If the API changes, I can't guarantee that the integration will continue to work.

 ## Installation

-### Manual Installation
-1. Download the latest release.
-1. Extract the files and move the `edilakmin` folder into the path to your custom_components. e.g. /config/custom_components.
-2. Restart Home Assistant
-3. In the home assistant configuration screen click on Integrations.
-4. Click on the + icon to add a new integration.
-5. Search for `Edilakmin` and select it.
-6. Enter the mac address of the stove name and click Submit.

 ### Installation via Home Assistant Community Store (HACS)
 1. Ensure HACS is installed.